Mighty Morphin Power Rangers: Poor work conditions

 As a non-union production, members of the original cast were reportedly subject to low pay, long hours, unfair contracts, and a hostile work environment and, as many of the cast were young, aspiring actors, they had no agents or lawyers to protect their interests and they themselves had limited experience in the entertainment industry.
 Additionally, despite the show's financial success, members of the original cast did not receive royalty payments for re-runs of episodes in which they starred.

 Austin St. John, Thuy Trang and Walter Emmanuel Jones were the first to leave the series, citing low pay, in the middle of the second season, and St. John was homeless for a time after leaving.
-While the reasons for their departure was debated for many years, St. John would confirm in 2014 that the departure was due to the low salaries the stars were being paid; he stated "I could have worked the window at McDonald's and probably made the same money the first season.
+While the reasons for their departure were debated for many years, St. John would confirm in 2014 that the departure was due to the low salaries the stars were being paid; he stated "I could have worked the window at McDonald's and probably made the same money the first season.
 It was disappointing, it was frustrating, it made a lot of us angry."
 The actors were receiving non-union pay, in the amount of about $60,000 per year without any compensation for merchandising for the show, which was estimated to be worth about $1 billion.
 Trang, St. John, and Jones were all represented by agent Ingrid Wang, and they requested more compensation and union recognition.

 Amy Jo Johnson, who left the series in the middle of the third season, later expressed regret that she and the other cast members did not join the three departing cast members in calling for union wages and recognition, wondering if all of them standing together may have led to a different result.
 According to Johnson, St. John, Jones and Trang had wanted the show to become unionized, leading to them being replaced by Steve Cardenas, Johnny Yong Bosch, and Karan Ashley, respectively.

 Within the show, the actors' departure was explained by their characters being chosen as representatives in an international "Peace Conference" in Switzerland.
 Trang, St. John, and Jones released a joint statement about their departure:

 After two seasons as the Power Rangers, we would now like to move forward to the many new opportunities that have been presented to us.
 Our Power Rangers experience will always remain an exciting and important part of our lives and careers, and it is gratifying that through our participation in the show, we were able to touch the lives of so many young people.